freenas/freenas-docs/userguide/storage.rst

 the failure of a data drive, the system uses the hot spare as a temporary replacement.
 If the failed drive is replaced with a new drive, the hot spare drive is no longer needed and reverts to being a hot spare.
-If the failed drive is instead removed from the pool, the spare is promoted to a full member of the pool.
+If the failed drive is detached from the pool, the spare is promoted to a full member of the pool.

 Hot spares can be added to a pool during or after creation.
 On